maitiennguyen/23CCSR/README.md

   - This error can occur due to a poor internet connection, causing interruptions during the download process from NCBI databases to your local computer.
 This causes the FASTA file to be formatted incorrectly.
 To resolve this, try running the script again with a better internet connection and ensure the 'prot.faa' and 'nucl.fna' files are not broken (delete them if necessary).

 - **Required search set database and/or files not found in the directory**
   - Make sure all the required files are present in the working directory before running the script.
-These files include:
+These files can be found in the `SearchSetFiles` folder, which include:
     - `nucl.fna`
     - `prot.faa`
     - `all_spec.txt`